 - 1 pint fresh blueberries divided

-- 2 6 oz. containers fresh raspberries, divided
+- 12 ounces fresh raspberries, divided

-from heat.
-Cover with plastic wrap touching custard.
+- Cover with plastic wrap touching custard.
 Let it cool in refrigerator for about 30 minutes.
 Pour cooled custard in bottom of 13x9 glass casserole dish.
 Place pound cake slices on top of custard.
-Brush remaining 1/3 cup of cream sherry onto cake slices.
+Brush remaining ⅓ cup of cream sherry onto cake slices.
 Scoop spoonfuls of cooled strawberry mixture on top of cake, distributing evenly.
 Add 1 cup of blueberries and 1 cup of raspberries.

 - Spread whipped topping over berries.
 Create a flag decoration with the remaining berries.
 Let it chill in the refrigerator for 1 hour before serving.

 Leave a Reply